elwinvaneede/elwins-test-web-components-angular/README.md

 yarn add elwins-test-web-components-angular
 ```

-Import the module(s) you want to use:
+Import the ElwinsTestWebComponentsModule module in your `app.module.ts`:

 ```js
 import { ElwinsTestWebComponentsModule } from 'elwins-test-web-components-angular';